Emma Lipman

-Emma Louise Lipman (born 23 February 1989) is a professional footballer who plays as a defender for Como of Serie A, the top level of women's league football in Italy.
-Lipman was born and brought up in England but chose to play for Malta at international level.
+Emma Louise Lipman (born 23 February 1989) is a professional footballer who plays as a defender for Genoa in the Italian Serie B. Lipman was born and brought up in England but chose to play for Malta at international level.

 Club career

 Lipman joined Coventry City as a 10-year-old and was playing in their first team by the time she was 14 years old.
 After moving to Yorkshire to attend Leeds Beckett University, Lipman represented Leeds City Vixens and Leeds United in the FA Women's Premier League.

 In July 2013 Lipman transferred to Manchester City.
 When Sheikh Mansour-backed Manchester City successfully bid for an FA WSL franchise in 2014, they handed Lipman a professional contract.

 Lipman won a contract extension for Manchester City's 2015 season, but the club's purchase of England full-backs Lucy Bronze and Demi Stokes reduced her opportunities to play.
 In February 2016 she joined Sheffield FC, who had just been promoted into WSL 2.

 In 2017 Lipman accepted an offer to play in Italy, with AGSM Verona.
 She featured in 21 of 22 league fixtures as the club secured a mid-table finish in Serie A. That prompted Roma to sign Lipman for their newly formed women's team.
 After playing in 17 of Roma's 22 2018–19 Serie A games, contributing one goal, Lipman signed for another Italian club Florentia San Gimignano in July 2019.

 In July 2020 Lipman and her Maltese teammate Rachel Cuschieri signed for Lazio, who had narrowly missed promotion to Serie A the previous season.